Agenda

 Learn how the team at Jackson Lumber & Millwork used Synergy .NET to replace their legacy bill-of-materials (BOM) system with an attribute-driven, rules-based product configurator that has helped them stay ahead of competitors in the millwork manufacturing space.

-Dinner and 50th anniversary celebration
+Dinner and 50th anniversary celebration at CA State Railroad Museum

-Special Event: Dinner and drinks at the historic California Railroad Museum in Sacramento, celebrating Synergex’s 50th anniversary, with a special tribute to Bill Mooney.
+Special Event: Dinner and drinks at the historic California State Railroad Museum in Sacramento, celebrating Synergex’s 50th anniversary, with a special tribute to Bill Mooney.

 Wednesday, October 28